rtahmasbi/FirewallX/README.md

 # Next Generation Virtual Private Network
 I'd like to share my efforts for making a Next Generation Virtual Private Network here.
+This is an ongoing project and everything is from scratch.

 For this project, I did the following steps and will explain each one separately:
 1. Making hardware (aka assembling the hardware components)